 Housing costs in Asbury Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Asbury Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Asbury Park is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Asbury Park who work in food service (12.45%), sales jobs (9.95%), and office and administrative support (9.41%).

 The per capita income in Asbury Park in 2018 was $36,999, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,996 for a family of four.
 However, Asbury Park contains both very wealthy and poor people as well.

 Asbury Park is an extremely ethnically-diverse city.
 The people who call Asbury Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Asbury Park residents report their race to be Black or African-American, followed by White.
 Asbury Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 32.14% of the city’s residents.
-Important ancestries of people in Asbury Park include Italian, Haitian, German, and English.
+Important ancestries of people in Asbury Park include Irish, Haitian, German, and African.

 The most common language spoken in Asbury Park is English.
 Other important languages spoken here include Spanish and French Creole.